 The priority of competing security interests is governed by the date of registration.
-Debentures or charges created and executed locally must be registered with the Corporate Affairs Commission (CAC) within 21 days of the date of their creation.
+Debentures or charges created and executed locally must be registered with the CAC within 21 days of the date of their creation.
 If the charge is created abroad or executed abroad by one of the parties, then it must be registered with the CAC within 90 days of its creation.

 The project company or SPV must be incorporated locally or registered as a local subsidiary of the foreign company in order to have standing and to take advantage of Sierra Leonean law.
 It is also envisaged that the project company will have to hire staff, perform services and enter into secondary contracts, all of which will require a registered legal presence in Sierra Leone.
 It is customary consequently for the project company to be organised as a private limited company duly registered with the CAC.

 Company reorganisation is permissible under Sierra Leonean laws and may take the traditional form of merger and acquisition.
 Although not very common, such reorganisations are governed by the Companies Act, common law principles and the contractual agreement of the parties.
-The reorganisation will normally take the form of shares swaps and exchanges, an acquisition of the majority of shares in the targeted company or the creation of a new company in which both entities take a shareholding interest.
-There is unfortunately no active stock market in Sierra Leone, so the listing and acquisition of shares through public takeovers via the stock market is non-existent.
-Companies who desire to of off-load their shares normally do so through private placements.
-Notice of a proposed reorganisation, whether for public or private companies, must be provided to the shareholders of the company and to the Corporate Affairs Commission.
-A reorganisation may also be conducted through a winding-up of the old company and the transfer of all assets and liabilities to the new company as envisaged in Section 412 of the Companies Act 2009.
+The reorganisation will normally take the form of share swaps and exchanges, an acquisition of the majority of shares in the targeted company or the creation of a new company in which both entities take a shareholding interest.
+There is unfortunately no active stock market in Sierra Leone, so there is no listing and acquisition of shares through public takeovers via the stock market.
+Companies that desire to offload their shares normally do so through private placements.
+Notice of a proposed reorganisation, whether for public or private companies, must be provided to the shareholders of the company and to the CAC.
+A reorganisation may also be conducted through a winding-up of the old company and the transfer of all assets and liabilities to the new company, as envisaged in Section 412 of the Companies Act 2009.

 In many situations, the commencement of insolvency proceedings will, in and of itself, trigger a default on the loan, finance or security instrument.
-It is clear however that the commencement of insolvency will vest all powers and authority over the company in the liquidator and court, which will then administer the liquidation process and deal with the competing claims of all creditors of the company.
+It is clear, however, that the commencement of insolvency will vest all powers and authority over the company in the liquidator and the court, which will then administer the liquidation process and deal with the competing claims of all creditors of the company.